edelvarden/material-fox-updated/README.md

   </tr>
 </table>

+### Custom CSS rules

-Additionally, if you want to change some colors, you can override the default values with your own.
+MaterialFox UPDATED support custom css rules, or additionally, if you want to change some colors, you can override the default values with your own.

 Follow this steps: